OWASP/OpenCRE/scripts/cre_sync/README.md

 * ~ make into flask rest api ~ Done
 * ~   refer use case (search by cre) ~ Done
 * ~   search by standard ~ Done
+* ~ add the ability for a mapping document to have multiple yamls in it ~ Done

 * add db integration of tags
 * ~ add tags in db  (search by tag, export with tags etc) ~ Done
 * add parser integration of tags (parse the new new new spreadsheet template which incorporates tags)